rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/pricing-example.md

 * Let's assume *compA* will have two executables that actually get deployed when *compA* is deployed in the cloud.
   So, *compA* is charged based on cloud deployment hours.
-  The compute and storage values for one of the executables are (1vCPU, 4GiB) while the other executable has (8vCPU, 32GiB).
+  The compute and memory values for one of the executables are (1vCPU, 4GiB) while the other executable has (8vCPU, 32GiB).
   You will create 3 replicas of *compA*.
 * Suppose *compB* will have a single executable that actually gets deployed when *compB* is deployed on a device.
 So, *compB* is charged for device deployment hours.
-The compute and storage specifics for its executable are (1vCPU, 4GiB).

 You will deploy a persistent storage volume of 32GiB size, which will be used by a deployment of the ROS package.